dev-phantom/panda-template/readme.md

-# Panda Backend
+# Panda Backend - Open Source

 ![Panda Logo](panda-logo.png)

-Panda Backend is a stylish and elegant Node.js module designed to simplify the creation of backend templates for web applications.
+Panda Backend is an elegant and stylish open-source Node.js module designed to simplify the creation of backend templates for web applications.
 This module, created by Dev-phantom, provides a set of tools and utilities to help developers kickstart their backend development process with ease.

 ## Features